 Penny Norton’s book, Public Consultation and Community Involvement in Planning: a twenty-first century guide was published on 10 July 2017 and is available on the Routledge and Amazon websites.
-A 20% discount is available using the code on this flier.

 Public Consultation and Community Involvement in Planning is the definitive introduction to public consultation for developers, students and planners.
 The past decade has seen a complete transformation in consultation and community relations in the UK, from increased requirements to consult, to the introduction of neighbourhood planning and a revolution in online communication.